jblindsay/whitebox-tools/manual/WhiteboxToolsManual.md

 ```

-#### 7.10.11 SigmoidalContrastStretch
+#### 7.10.12 SigmoidalContrastStretch

-Performs a sigmoidal contrast stretch on input images.
+Performs a sigmoidal contrast stretch on input images..

 *Parameters*: